raspberrypilearning/cd-sebento-scratch-1/en/step_1.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/215534725/?autostart=false" frameborder="0"></iframe>
 </div>

 Press the green flag to run the project above.
-Use the arrow keys to move the parrot around and try to catch the mosquitos.
+Use the arrow keys to move the parrot around and try to catch the mosquitoes.

 ### What you will learn

 * Adding and deleting code blocks
-* Basic motion:  move `n` steps and turn `n` degrees
+* Basic motion:  move in steps, and turn by degrees
 * Using keyboard controls
 * Using x/y coordinates to position sprites
-* Changing the look of the stage and a sprite with costumes and show/hide
+* Changing the look of the Stage and of sprites with costumes and show/hide
 * Multiple sprites on screen
 * Forever loops
 * Detecting when sprites are touching